 SFS Scholars at UMBC receive a full-ride scholarship, and stipend.
 Students will also engage in paid summer internships with federal government agencies and have opportunities to carry out mentored research projects at UMBC and its cyber partners from government and industry.
 After graduation, scholars must serve at a Federal agency in an information assurance position for one to two years, depending on their level of support.

-UMBC’s Center for Information Security and Assurance offers an Information Assurance Scholarship funded by the Department of Defense (DoD).
-This full-ride scholarship is available for rising Junior and Senior undergraduate and graduate students who are studying Information Assurance.
-Scholars get the opportunity to get hand-on experience through information security internships, and post-graduation are required fulfill one year of service to the DoD.
+UMBC’s Center for Information Security and Assurance offers the CySP scholarship (formerly IASP) funded by the Department of Defense (DoD).
+This full-ride scholarship is available for rising junior and senior undergraduate and graduate students who are studying cybersecurity.
+Scholars gain hands-on experience through information security internships, and post-graduation is required to fulfill one year of service to the DoD.

 Applicants for DOD CySP must apply through the DOD website.
 For full-time rising juniors, MS, MPS, or Ph.D. students in cybersecurity-related programs at UMBC (including CMSC, CE, IS, Cyber).
 Must be capable of obtaining a top-secret security clearance.
 Must agree to work for DoD.
 We seek strong students with a high GPA (> 3.25), high test scores, cybersecurity experience, strong upper-level technical courses, passion for cybersecurity, dedicated to working for the government.